D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding: Related Work

-Discrete diffusion models originate from early formulations of diffusion processes over discrete variables~\citep{sohl2015deep}, later extended to categorical state spaces via multinomial diffusion and argmax-based flows~\citep{hoogeboom2021argmax}.
-D3PM~\citep{austin2021structured} formalized discrete diffusion as a structured Markov process over vocabulary elements, yielding a unified ELBO-based training objective and accommodating diverse corruption mechanisms, including uniform, Gaussian, and absorbing-state transitions.
-Absorbing-state diffusion underlies masked diffusion language models (MDLMs), which leverage advances in continuous diffusion~\citep{ho2020denoising,rombach_high-resolution_2022} and transformer-based architectures~\citep{peebles2023scalable} to narrow the performance gap with autoregressive models. \citet{sahoo2024simple} introduce a simplified and stable training recipe, while subsequent work shows that large-scale MDLMs can approach autoregressive performance under suitable scaling and fine-tuning regimes~\citep{von2025scaling,nie2024scaling,ye2025dream}.
-More recently, models such as LLaDA~\citep{nie2025large} demonstrate competitive instruction-following and in-context learning behavior.
-A defining characteristic of MDLMs is parallel decoding, where tokens are refined jointly rather than generated left-to-right.
+A defining trait of MDLMs is parallel decoding, where tokens are refined jointly.
 While this decouples decoding depth from sequence length, naive parallel refinement often degrades generation quality, as token updates fail to explicitly model inter-token dependencies.
 As a result, prior work typically frames parallel decoding as a speed–quality trade-off.
 Several approaches accelerate inference through speculative execution or diffusion-specific key–value caching~\citep{wu2025fastdllmtrainingfreeaccelerationdiffusion,israel2025accelerating,ma2025dkv,wang2025diffusion}, but largely focus on throughput, not joint quality or diversity across parallel hypotheses.